-Votes for 610,589,324 shares, votes against 58,837 shares, abstentions 36,951,000 shares.
+Votes for 610,589,324 shares, votes against 58,837 shares, abstentions 36,951,000

-E.9 State whether any restrictions are established in the Articles of Association requiring a minimum number of shares to attend General Meetings:

-Yes No Number of shares required to attend General M 1 eetings

-E.10 Describe and justify the company's policies on proxy votes at General Meetings.

-According to Article 8 of the Regulations of the General Shareholders Meeting, all shareholders entitled to attend may be represented at general meetings by another person, who need not be a shareholder.
+E.9 State whether any restrictions are established in the Articles of Association requiring a minimum number of shares to attend General Meetings: NO Number of shares required to attend General Meetings E.10 Describe and justify the company's policies on proxy votes at General Meetings.
+According to Article 8 of the Regulations of the General Shareholders Meeting, all sharehold- ers entitled to attend may be represented at general meetings by another person, who need not be a shareholder.
 Proxies shall be granted in writing or by distance communication, especially for each general meeting.
 For this purpose, apart from the possibility of sending proxies for attendance and voting at general meetings through the members of "Sociedad de Gestión de Sistemas de Registro, Compensación y Liquidación de Valores S.A."
 (Iberclear), shareholders also have the Shareholders' Information Office, where they may deliver proxies by post or by hand, and another office opened exclusively for this purpose at the registered office, Paseo de la Castellana no. 278, where attendance cards may be received and the corresponding gifts are handed out.

-An application is made available on the web site for electronic proxies, available for shareholders who have a recognised or advanced electronic signature based on a recognised, valid electronic certificate issued by the Entidad Pública de Certificación Española (CERES).

-E.11 Indicate whether the company is aware of the policies of institutional investors regarding their participation or otherwise in company decisions:
+An application is made available on the web site for electronic proxies, available for share- holders who have a recognised or advanced electronic signature based on a recognised, valid electronic certificate issued by the Entidad Pública de Certificación Española (CERES).
+E.11 Indicate whether the company is aware of the policies of institutional investors regarding their participation or otherwise in company decisions: NO E.12 Indicate the address and access to the corporate governance contents on the company's web site.

-Yes No X

-E.12 Indicate the address and access to the corporate governance contents on the company's web site.

 The information on corporate governance, regulated in Act 26/2003 of 17 July, Order ECO/3722/2003 of 26 December, and the Comisión Nacional del Mercado de Valores (CNMV) Circular 1/2004 of 17 March, is published in the section "Shareholders and investors" on the company's web site (www.repsolypf.com).

-F EXTENT OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS
+Extent Of Compliance With The Corporate Governance Recommendations

+Good Governance Code

+1. The bylaws of listed companies should not place an upper limit on the votes that can be cast by a single shareholder, or impose other obstacles to the takeover of the company by means of share purchases on the market.
+See sections: A.9, B.1.22, B.1.23 and E.1, E.2.

+Art.
+27 of the Bylaws and Art.
+13.6 of the Regulations of the General Shareholders Meeting of Company stipulate that the maximum number of votes that may be cast at a General Meeting by one shareholder or companies belonging to the same group shall be 10% of the total voting capital.

+- detailed disclosure on:

+See sections: C.4 and C.7

+- ratification.
+In particular:

+- pany's corporate purpose;

+- c.
+Operations that effectively add up to the company's liquidation.

+- same time as the publication of the Meeting notice.

+- particular to:

+- materially independent.
+See section: E.8

+- See section: E.4

-Indicate the degree of compliance by the company with the recommendations of the Unified Good Governance Code.
+Indicate the degree of compliance by the company with the recommendations of the Unified